 - Boxes of Airport Macarons Consumed: 3

 - Nicoise Meals Consumed: 0

 All in all, I’d say that we had an interesting time.
-Was this is best road trip we’ve ever been on?
+Was this is the best road trip we’ve ever been on?
 No. Was it the worst?
-No. That award still goes to the time we killed our car in the Sierra Nevada mountains and had to get a 10 hour tow back to civilization just to find out that the stupid car was totaled.
+No. That award still goes to the time we killed our car in the Sierra Nevada mountains and had to get a 10-hour tow back to civilization just to find out that the stupid car was totaled.
 Here’s the full story.

 But France still calls to us.
 We’re dying to explore some Medieval towns when they’re populated with humans, not cats, and eat delicious French food from actual restaurants, not gas stations.
 Hopefully one day we can return again for another France road trip.

 … Or maybe we’ll just take the train.

 Our French Road Trip Itinerary

 Here is our itinerary, if you’re looking for France road trip ideas (although I’m not sure I’d recommend doing exactly as we did, for obvious reasons).

 We mostly explored Provence-Alpes-Côte d’Azur, except that we also drove across the country to Bordeaux because we really wanted to drink As Much Wine As Possible, which we did.

 - Nice → Montepellier → Bordeaux → Avignon → Seillans → Nice